 The Compensation and Talent Management Committee believes that the use of performance-based or at-risk compensation allows the Company to tailor the compensation paid to our executive officers to the Company's performance and maintain a compensation system that significantly affects executive compensation in the event the Company does not meet the predetermined performance goals.
 Furthermore, utilizing threshold performance targets puts the performance units entirely at risk, which means that in the event the Company does not meet the threshold performance goals, the performance units would not be paid to the executive officers.
-Performance stock units are earned only if the Company achieves the pre-established three-year performance goals and the stock options only have value as the Company's stock price increases.
-75% of our CEO's targeted value of the long-term incentive award is allocated to performance stock units, with the remaining 25% delivered in restricted stock units.
-Beginning in 2024, to further align our NEOs with our performance-based long-term incentive program, 60% of the other NEOs' long-term incentive will be allocated to performance stock units, with the remaining 40% delivered in restricted stock units.
-No stock option incentives will be granted.
+Performance stock units are earned only if the Company achieves the pre-established three- year performance goals.
+75% of our CEO's and 60% of our other NEO's targeted value of the long-term incentive award is allocated to performance stock units, with the remaining 25% and 40% respectively, delivered in restricted stock units.

-LONG-TERM INCENTIVE (LTI) VEHICLE 2023 TARGET LTI NEOS OTHER THAN CEO 2024 TARGET LTI NEOS OTHER THAN CEO TARGET LTI VALUE CEO Performance Stock Units 33% 60% 75% Stock Options 33% 0% 0% Service-based Restricted Stock Units 33% 40% 25%
+LONG-TERM INCENTIVE (LTI) VEHICLE TARGET LTI NEOS OTHER THAN CEO TARGET LTI VALUE CEO

+Performance Stock Units 60% 75%

+Service-based Restricted Stock Units 40% 25%

-The charts below show the percentage of pay tied to financial or stock performance of 82% and 63% of the total compensation for 2023 of our CEO and other named executive officers, respectively.
+The charts below show the percentage of pay tied to financial or stock performance of 83% and 63% of the total compensation for 2024 of our CEO and other named executive officers, respectively.